TwoFX/lean4export/README.md

 For clarity, some of the compound items are decorated here with a name, for example `(name : T)`, but they appear in the export file as just an element of `T`.

-The export scheme for mutual and nested inductives is as follows:
-+ `Inductive.inductiveNames` contains the names of all types in the `mutual .. end` block.
-The names of any other inductive types used in a nested (but not mutual) construction will not be included.
-+ `Inductive.constructorNames` contains the names of all constructors for THAT inductive type, and no others (no constructors of the other types in a mutual block, and no constructors from any nested construction).

 **NOTE:** readers writing their own parsers and/or checkers should initialize names[0] as the anonymous name, and levels[0] as universe zero, as they are not emitted by the exporter, but are expected to occupy the name and level indices for 0.

 ```